plone/training/views_3.rst

 brains and objects
 ------------------

-Objects are normally not loaded into memory but lie dormant in the Database ZODB.
+Objects are normally not loaded into memory but lie dormant in the ZODB Database.
 Waking objects up can be slow, especially if you're waking up a lot of objects.
 Fortunately our talks are not especially heavy since they are:

-* dexterity-objects which are lighter than their archetypes-brothers
+* dexterity-objects which are lighter than their archetypes brothers
 * relatively few since we don't have thousands of talks at our conference

-We want to show the target-audience but that attributes of the talks is not in the catalog.
+We want to show the target audience but that attribute of the talk content type is not in the catalog.
 This is why we need to get to the objects themselves.

-We could also add a new index to the catalog that will add 'audience' to the properties of the brains, we have to weight pros and cons:
+We could also add a new index to the catalog that will add 'audience' to the properties of brains, but we should to weigh the pros and cons:

 * talks are important and thus most likely always in memory
 * prevent bloating of catalog with indexes